Saturday, August 31, 2024

 From Samurai rip-off to Samurai-in-Spaaace!

-The Disney era for Star Wars has a few other highlights: they've put out some cool games (Rebellion, Armada) and... uh, okay that's about it.
+The Disney era for Star Wars has a few other highlights: they've put out some cool games (Rebellion, X-Wing, Armada) and... uh, okay that's about it.

 I've aged out as an audience member.
 As the feral kid says, it just lives now in my memories.